-New York Harbor is making a comeback and the signs are all around.
-According to the city’s most recent Harbor Survey Report, the Harbor is cleaner now than at any time in the last 100 years.
-Continued improvements to wastewater handling and treatment are chiefly responsible for continued improvements to water quality, which have led to increased recreational opportunities such as swimming and fishing.
-The New York City Department of Environmental Protection conducts numerous programs designed to maintain this trend.
-DEP operates 14 wastewater treatment plants that together treat around 1.3 billion gallons of wastewater and biosolids each day, and the agency also employs a fleet of boats that are used to monitor the waters and the shoreline for water quality and sources of pollution.
+New York Harbor is cleaner now than at any time in the last 100 years!
+Continued improvements to wastewater handling and treatment are chiefly responsible for continued improvements to harbor water quality, which have led to increased recreational opportunities such as swimming and fishing.
+We conduct numerous programs designed to maintain this trend.
+We operate 14 wastewater treatment plants that together treat around 1.3 billion gallons of wastewater and biosolids each day.
+We also employ a fleet of boats that are used to monitor the waters and shoreline for water quality and sources of pollution.

 Harbor Water Quality Report

 To view our Harbor Water Quality Reports from previous years, visit our Publications Database and search for “Harbor Water Quality.”

 Boat Sewage Disposal